George Paki: Rugby Union beginnings

 It is unknown where Paki played in 1912 as he does not appear in any newspaper reports for rugby or rugby league matches anywhere in New Zealand.
 Then in 1913 he was selected for a New Zealand Māori side to tour Australia.
 Only 7 of the original 23 selected for the tour which was organised by Ned Parata who had taken previously organised the first official Maori tour in 1910 and was to take further teams in 1922, 1923, and 1926–27.
 The team did not perform particularly well compared to previous New Zealand Māori teams.
 As a result, the team seems to have been regarded as an unofficial side and is not included in New Zealand Māori rugby records.
 Paki played in a pre-tour match on May 24 in Rotorua where the team had assembled prior to departing, staying with Parata.
-He played at fullback in front of "a large crowd … at Pukeroa Hill" which was one by the Maori side 17–9 over the local Rotorua team.
+He played at fullback in front of "a large crowd … at Pukeroa Hill" which was won by the Māori side 17–9 over the local Rotorua team.
 He scored the third try for his team which came about after a loose scrum where he "picked up, raced down the line, and over at the corner".
 They then played a Thames side before departing for Australia.
 In Australia they played New South Wales twice for two losses, had a win and a loss against Queensland and won their other 4 matches.
 Paki only made two appearances on the tour, the first was against New South Wales on June 9 where he came on as a replacement for Sam Piki who received a compound stress fracture in his leg in a 3–15 loss.
 His only other match on tour was against a Sydney Metropolitan side which they won 6–3.
 After the match with New South Wales he was said to have played so well that the New South Wales team presented him with a "valuable trophy".
 After returning to New Zealand Paki gave the trophy to King Te Rata Mahuta.